By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Best Ways to Reap Garlic’s Health Benefits

 Realistically, though, I know most people prefer to cook with garlic.
 Fortunately, you still get a lot of value out of cooked garlic because the antioxidant value doesn’t really diminish with heat, as it does with a lot of other vegetables and herbs.
-I personally love adding several cloves of garlic to my homemade tomato sauce (and made sure to include garlic in my Vervana Organic Marinara sauce – you can actually see little bits of garlic in it).
+I personally love adding several cloves of garlic to pasta sauces, fresh steamed veggies and green salads.
 But really, you can include it in almost any recipe to intensify the flavor of the dish.
 You don’t need much garlic to reap all the health benefits.
 Just one to two cloves a day should suffice.

 One important thing to remember: Let your garlic sit for about 10 minutes after you chop it up and before you eat or cook it.
 The chopping releases enzymes that are needed to convert compounds into allicin.

 Finally, in case you’re wondering: You shouldn’t let dreaded garlic breath prevent you from enjoying this herb.
 Eating a raw apple and/or chewing on some mint or parsley leaves after a garlicky meal are some easy ways to freshen your breath naturally.

 - Nicastro HL, et al. Garlic and onions: Their cancer prevention properties.
 Cancer Prev Res (Phila).
 2015 Mar;8(3):181-9.